 Collective selling also resulted in greater system efficiency through reduced production costs and economies of scale.
 For example, transportation costs for buyers were reduced as they no longer had to collect produce from individual farmers, but could collect from the Producer Group's single selling point.
-Lower transportation costs meant that skills, negotiation techniques, market information gathering, product pricing, relationship building and networking with buyers and service providers.
+Lower transportation costs meant that buyers could afford to pay higher prices for the goods they were buying, leading to increased profits for Producer Group members.
+This was a win-win solution for both farmers and buyers.